plantsmiles/js0724/README.md

 1. **Separation of Concerns**: By adhering to the MVC pattern and introducing a service layer, creating a modular, maintainable codebase where each component has a clear, single responsibility.

-2. **Immutable Data Models**: We've designed our data models (e.g., Tool, ToolType) to be immutable where possible.
+2. **Immutable Data Models**: We've designed the data models (e.g., Tool, ToolType) to be immutable where possible.
 This decision enhances thread safety and simplifies reasoning about the application's state.

 3. **Use of BigDecimal for Financial Calculations**: To ensure precision in financial calculations, we use BigDecimal instead of floating-point types.

-4. **Comprehensive Testing Suite**: Our extensive test coverage, including unit, and E2E tests, ensures the reliability and correctness of the application.
+4. **Comprehensive Testing Suite**: The extensive test coverage, including unit, and E2E tests, ensures the reliability and correctness of the application.

-5. **Docker Integration**: By containerizing our application and its dependencies, we ensure consistency across different environments and simplify the development and deployment processes.
+5. **Docker Integration**: By containerizing the application and its dependencies, we ensure consistency across different environments and simplify the development and deployment processes.

 6. **Flexible Holiday Handling**: Instead of hardcoding holidays, we've implemented a flexible system that allows for easy addition and modification of holidays directly into the databse.